AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 ---
 # Cohort Report Builder

 Have you ever wanted to study how different subsets of your users behave over time?
 For example, ever wondered if users who register during a promo period have a higher average lifetime revenue than those who do not?
-If the answer is `Yes`, then the `Cohort Report Builder` is the perfect tool for you. [!DNL MBI] is optimized to perform this analysis and make it relevant to your business.
+If the answer is `Yes`, then the `Cohort Report Builder` is the perfect tool for you. [!DNL Commerce Intelligence] is optimized to perform this analysis and make it relevant to your business.

 ## What is cohort analysis? {#what}